-Titans’ sophomore making name on dominant defense - Port Arthur News
+Sophomore Darrell Thornton uses high IQ, work ethic to help key dominant Memorial defense - Port Arthur News

 Morgan said Thornton fits in well with a crop of young talent on the Titans.

-“We thought he was going to be a good player, but we didn’t know he was going to be good as a sophomore,” he said.
+“We thought he was going to be a good player, but we didn’t know he was going to be good as a sophomore,” Morgan said.
 “We thought we’d have to push him into it.
 He fits in.
 Nobody really looks around and sees him as a sophomore, because he doesn’t play like it.
 When you watch him, he gets better week to week.”

-During last week’s 20-0 shutout against Beaumont United, the defense was tasked with stopping quarterback Bradley Thomas, who averaged more than 100 yards per game rushing heading into the game.
+During last week’s 20-0 shutout against Beaumont United, the defense was tasked with stopping quarterback Bradley Thomas, who averaged more than 100 yards per game rushing heading into the contest.
 Thornton and the rest of the Titans’ front seven held Thomas to 25 yards on seven carries.

 “This past week, we told him that he has to do a better job of getting off blockers,” Morgan said.
 “You see on film over and over again that he is doing it.
 He really understands that.”

-Thornton said the defense’s success has come from playing as one.
-He also said he sees players like Jordon Thomas and Jaylon Guilbeau, whom both committed to the University of Texas, and tries to learn from them.
+Thornton said the defense’s success comes from playing as one.
+He also sees players like Jordon Thomas and Jaylon Guilbeau, whom both committed to the University of Texas, and tries to learn from them.

 “We play hard and physical,” he said.
 “I really look up to them because they are the older guys.
 I want to be in the spot they are at.
 They are good players.”